How To Harvest And Store Pumpkins And Winter Squash

 Here are some of the best varieties for keeping over the winter:

-These varieties taste best after a month or so in a cool, dry, dark spot.
+These varieties taste best after aging for a month or so in a cool, dry, dark spot.

-Some varieties of winter squash are best used within 2 to 4 months of harvest.
+Some varieties of pumpkin or winter squash are best used within 2 to 4 months of harvest.
 These include:

 Although I have my own personal favorites (Butternut, Delicata, and Sweet Dumpling!), I always enjoy trying new varieties.
 There is something very satisfying about harvesting a bountiful crop of squash and pumpkins in different hues, sizes, and shapes. 🙂